kurenn/ruby-dojo/docs/install-ruby.md

 This guide will cover installing a couple of things:

-* ``ruby-install``: a lightweight way to install multiple Ruby versions on the same box.
+* ``ruby-install``: a lightweight way to install multiple Ruby versions on the same box
 * ``chruby``: a way to easily switch between those Ruby installs
-* ``Ruby 2.7.1``: at the time of writing the newest current stable release of Ruby.
+* ``Ruby 2.7.1``: at the time of writing the newest current stable release of Ruby
 * ``Bundler``: a package dependency manager used in the Ruby community
-* ``Rails 6.0.0``: at the time of writing the newest current stable release of Rails.
+* ``Rails 6.0.0``: at the time of writing the newest current stable release of Rails

 By the end of this guide, you will have these things installed and have some very, very easy ways to manage gem dependencies for your different applications / libraries, as well as having multiple Ruby versions installed and usable all at once.

 ### Housekeeping

-First of all, we’re going to run sudo apt-get update so that we have the latest sources on our box so that we don’t run into any package-related issues, such as not being able to install some packages.
+First of all, we’re going to run `sudo apt-get update` so that we have the latest sources on our box so that we don’t run into any package-related issues, such as not being able to install some packages.

 Next, we’ll run another command which will install the essential building tools that will be used to install Ruby: